TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/number of maintenance request.html' width=1000 height=600 frameBorder=0></iframe>

-What we see from this is that the turnover years for the Fort Pike property does have a higher number of maintenance request.
+What we see from this is that the turnover years for the House 2 property does have a higher number of maintenance request.
 We can especially see this in 2021 because this was a back to back turnover year where a first year tenant moved out and a new tenant moved in.
 While the 2018 turnover year has more maintenance request than 2015, 2017, and 2019, it has the same amount of maintenance request as the non-turnover year of 2016.
 To see if the turnover had an effect on maintence expense for the 2018 year, we should compare the cost of maintenance of 2016 vs 2018 to get a better look.
-The Bright Leaf property stayed relatively consistent with maintenance request sticking between 1 and 3 a year.
+The House 1 property stayed relatively consistent with maintenance request sticking between 1 and 3 a year.

 ### Visualization - Cost of Maintenance Request per Year from 2015 - 2021